jaredly/labyrinth/Roadmap.md

 zoooomin

+# So, for like mobile native
+what's the best way to do this hrm lol ok so anyway maybe I want to target golang? and then target like [gio](https://gioui.org/) maybe? and make a react-like whatsit

+idk this is a little elaborate

 # Ok friends, now that ...
 I can generate things to cnc route
 how about some good old
 animations